-ENG 356: The Victorians One Credit Hour A study of British Victorian writers
+A study of British Victorian writers.
+LSP: HU

-ENG 357 1st World War and Lost Generation
+ENG 357 The First World War and the Lost Generation 4.00 credit hours

-ENG 357: The First World War and the Lost Generation One Credit Hour A study of the World War I writers and the writers of the Lost Generation that came after, and wrote in response to, World War I.
+A study of the World War I writers and the writers of the Lost Generation that came after, and wrote in response to, World War I. LSP: HU